fieldtrip/website/tutorial/mouse_eeg.md

 # Mouse EEG - channel and source analysis

 ## Introduction

 This tutorial describes how to deal with mouse EEG in the aspect of preprocessing, time-frequency analysis, and visualization layout and how to apply the coregistration steps for making volume conduction model.
-If you are interested in how to measure mouse EEG prior to main process, you can check the nice video tutorial[http://www.jove.com/video/2562/high-density-eeg-recordings-freely-moving-mice-using-polyimide-based](http://www.jove.com/video/2562/high-density-eeg-recordings-freely-moving-mice-using-polyimide-based).
-You can also find information about how to stimulate mouse brain by optical fiber `<link*>`.
+If you are interested in how to measure mouse EEG prior to main process, you can check the nice [video tutorial](http://www.jove.com/video/2562/high-density-eeg-recordings-freely-moving-mice-using-polyimide-based), which also includes links to information how to stimulate the mouse brain by optical fiber.
 If you want to learn how to process EEG data conventionally, check the tutorial on [Preprocessing of EEG data and computing ERPs](/tutorial/preprocessing_erp).

 ##  Goals